Dissipation-Based Continuation Method for Multiphase Flow in Heterogeneous Porous Media

 \section{Fully-implicit finite-volume discretization}

 The coupled multiphase problem in Eq.\ (\ref{eq:mass_con}) is highly nonlinear, and it can be challenging to solve the system for heterogeneous porous media.
 Let $\Omega \subset \mathbb{R}^{n_d}$ be the domain in dimension $n_d$.
-A standard finite-volume scheme (Eymard et al. 2003) is utilized as the spatial discretization for the mass conservation equations.
+A standard finite-volume scheme is utilized as the spatial discretization for the mass conservation equations.
 The simulation grid represents a partition of $\Omega$ into a set of non-overlapping control volumes.
-A two-point flux approximation (TFPA) is used to represent the flux across a cell interface.
 The method of choice for the time discretization is often the first-order backward Euler scheme.
 Then, the fully-implicit discretization of a cell can be written as

 where the accumulation, flux and well parts are